LSU Cheerleading Tryouts and Pre-Tryout Clinics

 Tumbling: Standing back tucks and standing back handspring tucks are the norm for our squad.
 Running tumbling ranges.
 Most girls have layouts and full twist or a specialty pass.
 The guys range from no running tumbling to specialty passes.
 Typically, the first thing we do at tryouts is a standing tumbling cut for the girls.
 Depending on the number of males we have at tryouts, a standing tumbling cut is possible.
 Both girls and guys have a first round motion cut so it is important to also have good collegiate style motions.
 Jumps are not performed.

-Coed Stunts: Local cheer gyms and college squads are good resources for private co-ed stunt lessons.
+Stunts: Local cheer gyms and college squads are good resources for private stunt lessons.
+Our girls base pyramids and top stunts, therefore coed stunting is essential.
 Our gold squad members typically have full up stunts, rewinds and handspring up stunts.
 Purple squad members have basic stunts such as extensions, liberties, walk-in stunts as well as toss stunts.
-Being able to stunt with multiple stunt partners and not just one person is a necessity.
-When we are choosing our team, we consider who is easy to work with and can be used with different partners.
+Being able to stunt with multiple stunt partners, not just one person is a necessity.
+When we are choosing our team, we consider who is flexible to move around among partners and positions.
 We also consider if the person can easily make corrections.